 New Vinson Fellows Recruited from Roosevelt Institution

-Four University of Georgia undergraduate students began work with the Institute in January as interns in the Vinson Institute Fellows Program.
+Four University of Georgia undergraduate students began work with the Institute in January as interns in the Institute of Government Fellows Program.
 During the spring semester, Elizabeth Allen, Catherine Mencher, Shayna Pollock, and Matthew Sellers will assist faculty-mentors with the hands-on study, research, and outreach of the Institute.

-The Vinson Institute developed the Fellows Program in order to involve high-achieving undergraduate students in its work.
+The Institute of Government developed the Fellows Program in order to involve high-achieving undergraduate students in its work.
 The program offers the students perspective into careers in public service.
 Students also gain valuable, real world experience working with and studying local and state governments.

 For the selection of this semester’s class of interns, the Fellows Program, in cooperation with the university’s Honors Program, developed a partnership with the UGA chapter of the Roosevelt Institution, a nationwide network of student think tanks.
 The Fellows Program reserved a few (but not all) of its positions for top-performing students from the fall Roosevelt Scholars course.